Young Advocate Program

 - Attend an LBBC program or conference

-- Receive ongoing technical support from LBBC experts and advocacy leaders throughout the program
+- Receive ongoing technical support from LBBC experts, advocacy leaders and peer support throughout the program

 - Women diagnosed with breast cancer before age 45